ansmis-lit/advanceCalculator/README.md

 You would use `a calculator` for performing your `arithmetic operations` right?
 But did you ever `solve` any `complex mathematical equations` on that same calculator by `only putting the variables` of the equation, maybe no?

 ###### I will bring you to what you could solve in it...
 I only seek your patience.
-Sooner I will present 🎁 you my whole on your screen.
+Sooner I will present 🎁 you my whole idea on your screen.